Skip to main content

 During initial deployments, the 5G network will operate in both non-standalone and standalone modes.

-In non-standalone mode, both the LTE spectrum and 5G-NR spectrum will be utilized together, with control signalling connected to the LTE core network.
+In non-standalone mode, the LTE and 5G-NR spectrum will be utilized together, with control signaling connected to the LTE core network.

 Features of 5G Network